BernardoAO/BDT-VPC/README.md

 ## PREPROCESING

 The spikesorting was done using the toposort repository.
-The neuron files used for the analysis contain ...
+The neuron .csv files used for the analysis contain the spike times for each unit, in the shape trials x n_spikes.
 The name is in the form:

 session_electrode_neuronID.csv